 Understand & Sustain the North

-Founded in 1976, the Churchill Northern Studies Centre is an independent, non-profit field station focused on research and education in the sub-arctic and is located 23 km east of the town of Churchill, Manitoba.
-We provide accommodations, meals, equipment rentals, and logistical support to scientific researchers working on a diverse range of topics of interest to northern science.
+Founded in 1976, the Churchill Northern Studies Centre is an independent, non-profit field station focused on research and education in the subarctic and is located 23 km east of the town of Churchill, Manitoba.
+We provide accommodations, meals, equipment rentals, and logistical support to scientific and social researchers working on a diverse range of topics of interest in the north.
 We also facilitate learning programs throughout the year for non-credit learning vacations, university credit courses, and youth programming.
-We also host conferences focused on Northern issues and offer day tours of our LEED Silver facility, local ecology, and the historic Rocket Range.
+We host conferences focused on northern issues and offer day tours of our LEED Silver facility, local ecology, and the historic Rocket Range.

 The CNSC is situated along the Hudson Bay seacoast at the meeting of three major biomes: marine, northern boreal forest, and tundra.
 To the east lies Wapusk National Park which protects the inland denning area of the polar bear.
 Farther to the southeast lies the Hudson Bay Lowland, the largest peatland in North America.
 Because of this complex of biomes, one can see a tremendous diversity of plants, birds, mammals and human cultures.